Have you been thinking about offering health insurance to your employees?

 No, you don’t have to offer the group health insurance benefit to every employee.

 IRS rules state that employers are free to offer health insurance to some groups of employees and not others.
 However, the basis of the decision on who gets the insurance must not be made on a discriminatory basis.

-Examples of discrimination would be providing health insurance to men but not women, to Caucasians but not African American employees or to employees without disabilities but not to employees with disabilities.
+Examples of discrimination would be providing health insurance to men but not women, to Caucasians but not African American employees or employees without disabilities but not to employees with disabilities.

 Next Step - Speak to a small business health insurance broker

 Now you know the answers to the most common questions asked to small business health insurance brokers.

 Well, at least the questions we hear the most at our Scottsdale AZ health insurance brokerage.

 Now you're ready to speak with a local Scottsdale group health insurance broker and get actual quotes for real health insurance plans that you can offer your Arizona employees.